 EAST & WEST SIDE HEALTH & WELLNESS

-Members over the age of 14 may use the free weight equipment.
+Members 15 and older may use the free weight equipment.

 Guest passes are valid for one full day, and may be used at either of our Wallingford Family YMCA branches.

-Guests must present photo ID, complete a release form, and be processed in our database, so please leave some extra time.
+Guests must present a photo ID, complete a release form, and be processed in our database, so please leave some extra time.
 Guests under the age of 18 must have a release form that is signed by a parent or guardian.
-Our release form may be downloaded here, if you would like to complete it in advance.

 At the Wallingford Family YMCA, we expect staff, members, volunteers and guests to act in accordance with our mission and values at all times by behaving in a mature & responsible way and by respecting the rights & dignities of others.
 This is to ensure the safety and comfort of everyone in our facility and/or participating in our programs.